 The Night Before Treatment

 Do not eat or drink after midnight.
 Take your regular medications the day before and the morning of the procedure with a small amount of water.

 After the procedure, you may be in the hospital for seven to 10 days.
 Bring your medications so they can be added to your post-operative regime, if appropriate.
 Slipper-socks and robes are provided.
-Please bring reading materials, music CDs or a video to watch in the patient waiting area.
+Please bring reading materials, music or videos to keep you entertained in the patient waiting area.
 Remember to leave your valuables, such as jewelry and large sums of cash at home.

-The procedures take place either at the UCSF's Mount Zion campus or UCSF Medical Center at the Parnassus campus.
-Make certain you know which hospital will be the location for your operation.
+Make certain you know which UCSF hospital will be the location for your operation.
 An escort will take you to the pre-operative area.
 A family member or friend may accompany you there.
 You will be asked to put on a hospital gown and a nurse will start an intravenous (IV) line through which you will receive fluids and a mild sedative during the procedure.
 The same IV is used to administer the contrast agent for your imaging studies.

 Several types of microvascular reconstruction techniques may be used, including:

 - Free muscle transferIn this procedure, a surgeon harvests a muscle from the latissimus (back) or rectus abdominus (abdominal region) for reconstruction of the skull base or cranial vault.
 Muscle is particularly useful for sealing off the central nervous system and for promoting healing of complex wounds.